The Admissions Process

 What Are the Admission Requirements?

 Our residents must be 18 or older.
 Our pre-admission process includes a health screening, review of current medications and a full substance abuse history including current usage patterns.
 Registration for admission typically begins over the phone.
-Or if it is more convenient, you may begin the process with our online pre-registration.
-Afterwards, one of our Admissions counselors will call you.

 How Often Do You Admit?